Chasing Perfection

 I was a bit intrigued by it and also I realized it was probably somewhat inaccurate, as some quotes on Facebook tend to be, so I researched it a bit more.

-Apparently, this quote came from a letter that Beethoven sent to a pianist and admirer who sent him a gift, in his reply, Beethoven advises her to “not only practice art, but get to the very heart of it.”
+Apparently, this quote came from a letter that Beethoven sent to a pianist who sent him a gift, in his reply, Beethoven advises her to “not only practice art, but get to the very heart of it.”

 The letter in its entirety is quite beautiful, so I thought to share it this section of it: